soundio/sequence-json/README.md

         "interpetation": {...},
     }

 The property `sequences` is an array of sequence objects.
-The property `interpretation` is an object containing data to help a music renderer.
+Sequences may be nested to any arbitrary depth.
+The property `interpretation` is an object containing data that might help a music renderer display a score.

 ## event